AntoineSavage/pizzascript/README.md

 Note that, by default, function arguments are evaluated (left to right) before being passed to the function proper

+All functions have type `'func`, which corresponds to the `func` function used in function literals

 ## Advanced functions

 Here are some advanced function literals that behave exactly like in the previous examples: